-Day 1: April 26, 2021 - Technical session will consider available seasonal prediction output from WMO Global Producing Centers (GPCs) and the Lead Centre for LRF MME together with a presentation of country forecasts and discussions.
+The Day 1: April 27, 2023 - Technical session will consider available seasonal prediction output from WMO Global Producing Centers (GPCs) and the Lead Centre for LRF MME together with presentation of country forecasts and discussions.

-Days 2 & 3: April 27-28, 2021 - User-oriented sessions focused on sharing, understanding, and interpreting the seasonal climate outlook.
-It is proposed to focus on Agriculture, Water, Disaster Risk Reduction, and Health sectors during this session of summer SASCOF.
-The summer rains in south Asia play a crucial role in the productivity of irrigation-based agricultural sectors.
-A small improvement in agricultural productivity, new, improved, or strengthened processes for anticipating and dealing with the adverse effects associated with weather and climate events, the effectiveness of investments or management of disease outbreaks, using climate information, can translate into significant benefits if widely applied across multiple sectors.
-CSUF will bring together experts in seasonal predictions and operational users from agricultural, irrigation, disaster risk reduction, and health departments of South Asian countries creating a platform for understanding seasonal climate information to make effective use to manage climate risks in the region.
-The session will recommend further needs of the sector in terms of customized products and tools to support decision-making.
+The Day 2 and 3: April 28-29, 2023 - User oriented sessions focused on sharing, understanding and interpreting the seasonal climate outlook.
+It is proposed to focus on Agriculture, Water, Disaster Risk Reduction and Health sectors during this session of summer SASCOF.
+The summer rains in south Asia play a crucial role in the productivity of irrigation based agricultural sectors.
+A small improvement in agricultural productivity, new, improved or strengthened processes for anticipating and dealing with the adverse effects associated with weather and climate events, the effectiveness of investments or management of disease outbreaks, using climate information, can translate into significant benefits if widely applied across multiple sectors.
+CSUF will bring together experts in seasonal predictions and operational users from agricultural, irrigation, disaster risk reduction and health departments of South Asian countries creating a platform for understanding seasonal climate information to make effective use to manage climate risks in the region.
+The session will recommend further needs of the sector in terms of customized products and tools to support decision making.